 The Administrator Aspirant program is part of the C.E.S.
-Leadership Institute and is one of their major initiatives to cultivate and build leadership capacity for our schools.
+Leadership Institute and is one of its major initiatives to cultivate and build leadership capacity for our schools.

 What Do Participants Say?